vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 See [this example](/Examples#router) for a concrete implementation.

 > PRO TIP: If your styleguide has `.resolve` issues in the browser console, it still seems to be using vue-router.
-Check if you are requiring the `router.js` file in any of the showcased components and remove teh dependency.
-If you still con't find teh culprit, follow these steps and you will find it.
+Check if you are requiring the `router.js` file in any of the showcased components and remove the dependency.
+If you still can't find the culprit, follow these steps and you will find it.
 >
 > 1. Find all mentions of `Vue.use(Router)` in your codebase
 > 1. Add `console.trace()` just before it to get the stack trace of the way they are called